What Is Tantra?

 Yes, There’s More Than One!

-There are many branches of Tantra: White, Red, and Black Tantra, Tantric Buddhism, Classical Tantra, and what’s often called Neo-Tantra.
+Among them are: White, Red, and Black Tantra, Tantric Buddhism, Classical Tantra, and what’s often called Neo-Tantra.
 Some lineages focus heavily on meditation and inner awareness.
 Others emphasize ritual, devotion, and Goddess worship.
 Some explore peak states of consciousness.
 Others are quiet, disciplined, and deeply subtle.

 In other words, not all Tantra looks, feels, or functions the same.